KH-Ray/odin-sign-up/README.md

 # odin-sign-up

-A Simple sign-up form website
+A sign-up form design for an imaginary service.